webpack-contrib/webpack-command/README.md

 # webpack-command

+DEPRECATED.
+Please use `webpack-cli`.
+If any features were not implemented in `webpack-cli` feel free to create issue.

+Why deprecated `webpack-command` ?
+- `webpack-cli` is very stable and have more features.
+- Two CLIs are misleading for developers.
+- Hard to maintain two package with same purpose.
+- The author stopped developing the package.
+- Most of the features are already implemented in `webpack-cli`.

+Thanks for using `webpack`!
+We apologize for the inconvenience.
+In the future, we will avoid such situations.

+_____

 A superior CLI experience for webpack.
 Lightweight, modular, and opinionated.

 For users coming from `webpack-cli`, please read about